 Fundraising

-The goal is to raise $1 million dollars as people follow the climbs and with
+The goal is to raise $1 million dollars.
+Remember all donations go

-none to Alan or to support the climbs.
+directly to Alzheimer's research and none to Alan or to support the

-Here is how you can still help:
+Here is how you can help today:

 - Make a flat rate donation per summit, $100 for example